LaVaughn Tilton, Hibiscus Founder and Chair Emerita, Hibiscus Boards of Directors

-Hibiscus Community Services, housed in the St. Lucie County Office in Ft.
+Hibiscus Community Outreach Services, housed in Ft.
 Pierce, include children and family mental health services and sexual abuse therapy.
 Depending on circumstances, children and families are treated and counseled either in their homes, at the Hibiscus Office or in a mutually convenient location.

 We nurture the future of teens through the innovative Career Pathways to Independence Program where we are equipping teens with career training and tools necessary to progress to healthy, happy, caring productive adults.
 The “Healing Children through Careers” (HCC) Graphic Design Impact Center is an on-site career development business line for youth.
 This innovative business will enhance competitive employment opportunities for our youth.
 The specific goal of the program is to teach graphic design and printing skills as well as social and life skills so youth become successful community members.

 Literacy assessments and one-on-one remedial reading sessions are provided for all children in our care.
 School liaisons monitor academic progress.
 Onsite libraries guarantee that children have the reading material they need and enjoy.
 Cultural event outings open doors to new experiences.
 Homework help and tutoring urge children to excel and give them the praise they deserve when goals are reached.